Join 65,000 readers enjoying Here & There, a weekly outdoor/travel newsletter with nuance, questions, and complexity.

 Selina is a well-known hostel brand — they’re all over Central and South America, but have recently been making inroads to Europe, opening locations in Portugal, Greece, Israel, the UK, and Austria.
 The brand’s positioning is at the intersection of travel and work; most of their properties have dedicated co-working spaces included or available for an additional fee.
 Naturally, this was exciting for me as a solo traveler who is also working full time.

-I had a good experience here, although I think the Bad Gastein location faces some unique challenges when it comes to *vibe*.
+I had an okexperience here, although I think the Bad Gastein location faces some unique challenges when it comes to *vibe*.
 Ski towns in the alps can be quiet in the summer — many restaurants and hotels are closed for the season.
 Fewer lodging options means a wide range of ages and travel styles at the options that are available.
 This normally would be fine, but it was clear that Selina wants to curate a *particular* vibe.
 They hosted an electronic music “festival” over the weekend and tried to attract young, hip people from Salzburg (about an hour away by train).
 As a 30-something professional who has migrated away from late-night party traveling and towards chill drinks and going to bed early, I almost feel like I’m too old/boring to be in Selina’s target audience.
+That said, I did meet some cool people here, and it was a pleasant spot to work and do some exploring in the nearby mountains — which were definitely the highlight.

 There’s a plethora of trails down the valley, or easily accessible by ski lift (or a taxing climb directly from town).
 Bad Gastein also hosts the Adidas Infinite Trails races in the fall.